FangqingYu/Project2_Dashboard_Top_Youtube_Channels/README.md

 contains the css and js components:

  css folder:
- -`bootstrap.min.css:` Our website's bootstrap css -`style.css:` our website's css
+ `bootstrap.min.css:` Our website's bootstrap css `style.css:` our website's css

  js folder:
  -`logic.js:` javascript to add interactivity to pages.